 Until when can I use the legacy volumes?

 You can use these volumes as long as you maintain Rainforest Alliance Certification.
-The volumes certified under current Certification Programs have expiry dates and will not be deemed certified after those expiry dates.
-Note that as per the Rainforest Alliance Labelling Guidelines, the new Rainforest Alliance Seal can be used on packaging containing products certified against any of the three certification programs.
+Note that as per the Rainforest Alliance Labeling and Trademarks Policy, the new Rainforest Alliance Seal can be used on packaging containing products certified against any of the three certification programs.
+This means that legacy UTZ, legacy Rainforest Alliance and new Rainforest Alliance volumes for the same commodity are equal in value.

 When can I obtain new Rainforest Alliance volumes under the Rainforest Alliance 2020 Certification Program?

-This will depend on the type of certificate holder:
+This will depend on the type of CH:

-- For farming certificate holders, the volumes assigned to you in the Transition Period Certificate will be new Rainforest Alliance volumes under the Rainforest Alliance 2020 certification program.
+- For farming CHs, the volumes assigned to you in the Transition Certificate will be new Rainforest Alliance volumes under the Rainforest Alliance 2020 Certification Program.

 Can I use the same Certification Body as before for the Transition Period Audit?

 You will most likely be able to.
 However, not all Certification Bodies (CBs) will be authorized for the same scope in the Rainforest Alliance 2020 Certification Program as they are in the current Certification Programs.
-You will be able to see if your CB is authorized for your specific scope after you register in the Rainforest Alliance Certification Platform and confirm your scope.
+You will be able to see if your CB is authorized for your specific scope after you register in the Rainforest Alliance certification platform and confirm your scope.
+The list will also be published by the Rainforest Alliance in May 2021.

-Which Certification Body should I turn to during the Transition Period?
+Which CB should I turn to during the Transition Period?

-Any extensions, changes, etc. to your certificate are handled by the Certification Body (CB) that issued it.
-This means that you might have to turn to different CBs for the current certificate and the Transition Certificate.
+Any extensions, changes, etc. to your current UTZ or Rainforest Alliance 2017 certificate are handled by the CB that issued it.
+This means that you might have to turn to different CBs for the current certificate (e.g. extensions) and the Transition Period Audit.